deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Garaaf’s expression might almost have been a snarl.
 “Of *course* I have a plan,” he said.
 “I didn’t spend five years just licking my nuts!
 The *obstacle* is that my plan involves getting my paws on some tech that the Hunters don’t let their slaves even get a sniff of.
 Things like spatial distortion generators.”

-“Locked up tight, huh?
+“Locked up tight, huh?""
 Cook asked.

 “Tighter than a Goldpaw’s wallet,” Garaaf agreed.
 “And if I *had* somehow stolen any of it, they’d swarm the slave shanties and scour every square inch until it was recovered… then butcher all the slaves in that shanty as a warning to the others.”